The SHALON Method™

 Offerings: Story-sharing, healing spaces, policy dialogue, and resource mobilization

-A program supporting women who’ve lost daughters, sisters, or loved ones due to pregnancy-related complications.
+A healing-centered program for women who have lost daughters, sisters, or loved ones to pregnancy-related complications.
+GRAMMS™ offers space for connection, resilience, and action—rooted in sisterhood and grounded in justice.

 Approach: Trauma-informed, equity-centered, participatory